Bujupah/Flutter_DevspaceApp/README.md

-# sample
+# Devspace Mobile Application

-A new Flutter project.
+A new Flutter project for The Devspace Club,

 ## Getting Started